-- Summer Retreat: The Program begins with an intensive summer retreat that facilitates leadership development, a deep understanding of global citizenship, and how to implement a project from beginning to end.
-The retreat is held in late July/early August in Burlington, Vermont and New York City, New York.
+- Summer Program: The program begins with an intensive, 10-day summer program that facilitates leadership development, self-awareness, a deep understanding of global citizenship, and how to implement a project from beginning to end.
+The program is held in late July in New York City, New York and Burlington, Vermont.
 In addition to working alongside MCW Global team members, alumni mentors, and volunteers, participants will also hear from a range of experts from academia, civil society, development, and the public and private sectors about their own community-action projects.
-(10 days)

-- Alumni Mentorship and Ongoing Support: To further develop and execute their vision plans, Young Leaders are paired with alumni mentors, who guide them at the retreat toward creating an actionable plan.
+- Alumni Mentorship and Ongoing Support: To further develop and implement their vision plans, Young Leaders are paired with alumni mentors, who guide them at the summer program toward creating an actionable plan.
 During the year, alumni mentors support participants by facilitating quarterly “hangouts” and ongoing remote communication.
 Alumni mentors undergo customized training prior to the start of the program in order to support team building and cultural competency.
-(12 months)

 - In an effort to make the program accessible to all participants, MCW Global will cover program and flight costs.

-- MCW Global will also cover costs during the summer retreat (July 23- August 1, 2019), including housing, food, travel to and from the retreat venues, and any necessary supplies.
+- MCW Global will also cover costs during the summer program (July 21- July 30, 2020), including housing, food, travel to and from the summer program venues, and any necessary supplies.

 - MCW Global requires all participants to pay for on the ground costs, including passport, visa, and in-country ground transportation fees.
 (Not applicable for U.S. based participants.)

 Identify an issue in their community to address

 - Be fluent in written and spoken English

 - Commit to attending the 10-day program and spending the following year aiming to execute their community project